How the census can help you to understand your customers

 The Office for National Statistics undertook the most recent census in England and Wales on 21 March 2021.
 The Northern Ireland Statistics and Research Agency (NISRA) also committed to completing a 2021 census.
 National Records of Scotland have announced that Scotland's census will take place in March 2022.
 Results for these census have yet to be released, so in usable terms, the last census was the 2011 Census.

 The ONS census was a "digital-first census", meaning people were encouraged to respond online whether via mobile phones, PCs or tablets.
 The option to complete over the phone was also made available with traditional paper forms remaining as a fallback option.

 Planning for England’s census was very far advanced when COVID-19 struck and with no obvious end-point for the pandemic in site, preparations continued during lockdown.
 ONS reported in January 2021 that they had already started to print census questionnaires.
 One reason for the March date was “to allow sufficient hours of daylight for field officers to work, and avoiding periods when people are likely to be away on holiday”.
 So a delay would likely have knock the census back a full year with a significant cost of around £360 million.
 The data impact would also be significant by disrupting the 10-yearly pattern of data collection.

-Rather than seeing 2021 as an outlier, the ONS took the stance that a census is vital at this time to ensure that we can understand the impact of the COVID-19 pandemic and Brexit on the nation.
+Rather than seeing 2021 as an outlier, the ONS took the stance that a census was vital at this time to ensure that we can understand the impact of the COVID-19 pandemic and Brexit on the nation.
 As such the 2021 Census was not postponed indefinitely to wait for an unknowable "back to normal" date.